-The long-term expected rate of return on PSPRS plan investments was determined to be 7.4 using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expenses and inflation) are developed for each major asset class.
+The long-term expected rate of return on PSPRS plan investments was determined to be 7.4% using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expenses and inflation) are developed for each major asset class.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Geometric Real Rate of Return

 Short term investments 2.00% 0.25%

-Absolute return 2.00% 3.75%

 Risk parity 4.00% 5.00%

 Fixed income 5.00% 1.25%

 Real assets 9.00% 4.52%

-GTAA 10.00% 3.96%
+GTS 12.00% 3.96%

-Private credit 12.00% 6.75%
+Private credit 16.00% 6.75%

 Real estate 10.00% 3.75%

-Credit opportunities 16.00% 5.83%
+Private equity 12.00% 5.83%

 Non-U.S. equity 14.00% 8.70%

 U.S. equity 16.00% 7.60%

 Total 100.00%

-Discount Rate -At June 30, 2017, the discount rate used to measure the PSPRS total pension/OPEB liability was 7.40 percent, which was a decrease of 0.1 from the discount rate used as of June 30, 2016.
+Discount Rate -At June 30, 2018, the discount rate used to measure the PSPRS total pension/OPEB liability was 7.40 percent, which was the same as the discount rate used as of June 30, 2017.
 The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.